Identifying Beliefs about Sedentary Behavior and Sedentary Reduction Program Preferences in Older Adults with Knee Pain or Knee Replacement

 The purpose of this study is to examine the beliefs about sedentary behavior and preferences for physical activity or sedentary reduction programs using technology among older adults with knee pain or knee replacement.

-If you decide to participate in this study, you will be asked to complete an online survey which will take approximately 25 minutes to complete.
-This survey will ask about your current physical activity and sitting behaviors, knee pain, your beliefs relating to sitting, and your preferences for participating in a program that could help you reduce the time you spend sitting.
+Participants in this study were asked to complete an online survey.
+This survey asked about current physical activity and sitting behaviors, knee pain, beliefs relating to sitting, and preferences for participating in a program that could help reduce the time spent sitting.